 We accompanied Carrie and Chris to the bank where they closed out what accounts they could and retitled the CDs that had yet to mature to their names.
 They closed out the safe deposit box, and took a photographic inventory with Executor Navigator, then handed over the items to get evaluated.
 (Appraisal is needed for high-value items so you can establish a stepped-up basis or value.
 Later, when you sell, your capital gains taxes are determined by the difference between the sale price and this new basis.
 Especially with homes, paying for an appraisal can save tens of thousands of dollars if you plan to rent it out but later sell.)

-Estate and Trust Administration Services
+Estate And Trust Administration Services

 New Opportunities